Updated: Sep 13

 I also took a stroll in the ex-military tunnel that had became a tourist attraction.

 At 10:10am, I boarded the local bus and offed to my first destination.
-Unfortunately, the bus went a little too fast and I missed the stop for Xi Fang Village (西方聚落) — despite the fact that I had asked the driver if the bus would be going to the village, he did not even slow down.
-By the time I realised I had missed and alighted, I was about 800m away from Xi Fang at Bada Tower (八达楼子).
+But, the bus went a little too fast and I missed the stop for Xi Fang Village (西方聚落) — despite the fact that I had asked the driver if the bus would be going to the village, he did not even slow down or stop at the village.
+By the time I realised I had missed and alighted at Bada Tower (八达楼子), I was about 800 metres away from Xi Fang Village.
 I had to put my own legs to work.

-I reached Xi Fang Village after 20 minutes' walk.
-The village comprised of both new builds and old Minnan-style houses.
+20 minutes later, I reached Xi Fang Village.
+The village comprised of both new buildings and old Minnan-style houses.
 Most of the old structures were unoccupied but well preserved.
 There was even a modern commercial street, named Huiyin Street (回音巷), to the west of the village, but it was deserted with most shops closed during the off-peak season.

-I was here in search of a little Hundred-Year-Old Wind Lion God (百年风狮爷) just beside the village's main temple (释迦佛祖玄天上帝宫).
+I was here in search of a little Hundred-Year-Old Wind Lion God (百年风狮爷), situated just beside the village's main temple (释迦佛祖玄天上帝宫).
 There were also the Deity of North Wind (北风爷) and a wind rooster to the northwest of the village.
+An hour later, I had combed the village and decided to have lunch here.

 After getting what I had came for, I decided to head back to the pier.
 But I chose to walk and continue to check out sights and shops along Jiujing Road.
 30 minutes later, I came to Luocuo Mazu Goddess Park (罗厝妈祖公园) on a small hill.
 The large stone statue of the Chinese sea goddess, Mazu (妈祖), stood on the hill glazing over the sea between the two Kinmen islands.